Cirkit Designer Logo

 Common Applications and Use Cases

-• Charging smartphones, tablets, and smartwatches during travel or commutes.
+• Charging smartphones, tablets, and smartwatches on the go.

 • Providing backup power during power outages or emergencies.

-• Supporting outdoor activities like camping or hiking where access to power outlets is limited.
+• Supporting outdoor activities like camping or hiking where access to power is limited.

 Technical Specifications